 Step 1.
 Bring up the needle one stitch above the end of the design at Point (1).
 Point 2 is the end of the design.
 Bring down the needle at the end at Point (2)

 Bring up the needle one stitch above the point 1 at point 3

 Bring down the needle at point 1 and then come up one stitch distance from Point 3 (Point 5 in the picture above).
-Continue doing this so that you have a line of stitches which stand apart.
-Ensure that you are making same size stitches.
+Continue doing this so that you have a line of stitches that stand apart.
+Ensure that you are making the same size stitches.

 Split back stitch (also called Split stitch)

-This is a back stitch which is done in a slightly different manner than the regular one.
-As the name suggest you split the back stitch to make this one.
+This is a back stitch that is done in a slightly different manner than the regular one.
+As the name suggests, you split the back stitch to make this one.
 Take two threads on your needle to make this stitch.

-When you go back after making a stitch, the previous stitch is pierced as you bring down the needle.
-This results in a flatter stitch than any other outline stitches like outline stitch, or stem stitch as the stitching line does not deviate at all.
+When you return after making a stitch, the previous stitch is pierced as you bring down the needle.
+This results in a more flattering stitch than any other outline stitch, like outline stitch or stem stitch, as the stitching line does not deviate.
 When worked fully, it looks almost like a chain stitch.

 Keep the stitches small and even for a good effect.